FullStackTypeScriptCourse/course_material/03_ts/Exercise3.md

-# Week 3 Exercise: Typescript vs Javascript
+# Course day 3 Exercise: Typescript vs Javascript
 ## Part 1: Working in the browser
 Check out [stackblitz](https://blog.stackblitz.com/posts/vite-new-templates/)
 1. Try creating a new project with the `vanilla-ts` template (in browser: vite.new/vanilla-ts)